MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Ref.md

     1
 ```

-At this point, both reference object have the same value as `$int`.
+At this point, both reference objects have the same value as `$int`.
 By adding
 different values to the reference objects, we can see that `$aRef`, which was
 created using `[ref]`, is a reference to the original instance of `$int`.
-`$bRef` was created using `[System.Management.Automation.PSReference]` is a
+`$bRef`, which was created using `[System.Management.Automation.PSReference]`,
-copy of the variable.
+is a copy of the variable.

 ```powershell
 PS> $aRef.Value+=2